|Founded||July 16, 1909|

-The most resent innovation in the Audi logo was made before the company’s 100th anniversary.
+The most recent innovation in the Audi logo was made before the company’s 100th anniversary.
 In addition to the changes mentioned above, there is one new element, the “Vorsprung durch Technik” inscription.
-In translation from German, these words mean “Progress through Technologies”.
+Translated from German, these words mean “Progress through Technologies”.
 The new Audi emblem, with its more simplistic yet modern font, is meant to reinforce the company’s bond with its customers.

-The chrome tint of the Audi logo is glowing and brilliant, which is giving the logo a modern and exquisite look.
+The chrome tint of the Audi logo is glowing and brilliant, which gives the logo a modern and exquisite look.

 Audi S Logo

 Audi S is a range of high performance versions of several Audi models.
 The first one, the S2 Coupé, was launched in 1990.
 The modern models from this range are based on the respective A/TT/Q (the same approach as in case of the RS range).
 You can recognize these cars by a distinctive “S*” badge.
 In addition to this element, models from the S lineup have vertical lines on their front grills.

 Audi A3 logo